pwndoc/pwndoc/docs/docxtemplate.md

 * **findings[i].category**
 * **findings[i].identifier**

-Identifier consists on a sequential id for the reported vulnerability pre-pended with 'IDX-'.
-Ex: IDX-001.
+Identifier consists on a sequential id prepended with the field "ID Prefix" defined in the audit general page.
+By default the prefix is '#'
-You can replace the prefix by using the filter ```changeID```

 Additional fields specific to the Category will also be added to the findings Array.
 The key will be lowercase + strip sapces of the label.
 Eg. if Category label is `Aggravating Factors` it will be added to the array as `findings[i].aggravatingfactors`.